jefmud/bottle_session/README.md

 # bottle_session
-A simple session module for the Bottle framework
+A simple session module for the Bottle framework.
+Although a somewhat rare occurence, the session is **not thread safe** if two different processes are associating themselves with the same session.

 Session object class
     __init__(params) - creates a session object